last-ent/last-ent.github.io/posts/type-driven-development.md

 <!-- markdown-toc end -->
 # Introduction
-We use a Kanban/Agile mix methodology in our projects and we came across on an interesting problem when implementing a new feature.
+In our project workflow, we break down features to implement into tickets and developers pick them off one by one; Pretty standard & typical Agile/Kanban workflow.
+However while working on a feature recently, we came across on an interesting problem where our standard workflow didn't work out.
 Rather than trying to explain it in vague terms, I am going to start with a story.

 ## TLDR
 In case you don't want to dive in just yet, here is the idea we will cover in this post.

 > Think about the behaviour of your program in terms of data types & functions signatures.
 Next step is to `prove` or `derive` a function that composes all of the types & signatures to implement the feature.
 Then carry on to implement each of the individual functions with the guarantee that all functions will compose together.

+Now onto the story.

 # The Square Jigsaw Table
-Master Carpenter was asked to create a square table which was made of four big square blocks that connect together like a jigsaw puzzle.
+A Master Carpenter was asked to create a square table which was made of four big square blocks that connect together like a jigsaw puzzle.
 Four colours were to be used - Red, Green, Yellow & Teal.

 ![Four coloured blocks of jigsaw](/images/orig.jpg)